Work Place Hazards

 Falls also occured and most of the men who died on the capitol were killed in falls.
 The construction photographs show scaffolds with no railings and no evidence of safety harnesses or other equipment have been found to date.
 Numerous other photographs show both the construction site and quarries strewn with either marble and stone debris resulting in uneven walking surfaces.

-Stone polishing and cutting machinery was also a danger to the men working on the construction site and in the quarries.
-The first man killed on the construction site was caught in the flywheel of a stone polishing machine and several photographs show machinery with exposed belts and gears in which worker's clothing or arms could be caught in.
+Stone polishing and cutting machinery were also dangerous for the men working on the construction site and in the quarries.
+The first man killed on the construction site was caught in the flywheel of a stone polishing machine.
+Photographs of the time show factory machinery with exposed belts and gears in which workers' clothing or arms could be caught in.